nehalasim/hybridAndroid/README.md

 2.Community health worker<br/>

 --Community clinic(CC)--<br/>
-This part of the application is used by government emplyee, who is responsible to collect information of the child in the application.
-If the child meet the criteria and provide the consent for the study then child is considered as an eligible child.
-End of the they, the data collector use the interent to send the data to sylhet server.<br/>
+This part of the application is used by a government employee, who is responsible to collect information of the child in the application.
+If the child meets the criteria and provides the consent for the study then the child is considered as an eligible child.
+End of the day, the data collector use the internet to send the data to the Sylhet server.<br/>

 --Community health worker(CHW)--<br/>
-When the server received the data from the comminity clinic, every morning CHW run a function to syncronize the data from the server.
-The syncronization is done based on eligibility criteria.
+When the server received the data from the community clinic, every morning CHW run a function to synchronize the data from the server.
+The synchronization is done based on eligibility criteria.
 So, the only eligible children information is syncronized in CHW tab.
 So every morning they get a list of children and the system generate an automated schedule to visit the children home based on criteria.
-End of the visit they transferred the data into the sylhet server.
+End of the visit they transferred the data into the Sylhet server.

-Also CHW visit a child every 2 months and the system generates everyday schedule.
-If the child is entered today then the child will be eligible to revisit after two months, whcih is calculated by system and generate the schedule for the CHW.
-The system reduces the workload and now they dont need to follow any hardcopy paper to scheduling the visit.
+Also, CHW visit a child every 2 months and the system generates an everyday schedule.
+If the child is entered today then the child will be eligible to revisit after two months, which is calculated by system and generate the schedule for the CHW.
+The system reduces the workload and now they don't need to follow any hardcopy paper to scheduling the visit.

-# Data syncronization
+# Data synchronization
-To syncronized the data between tablet and server I have used my own algorithm, which enables user to transfer the data at any time by pressing a single button.
-In the I have used Javascript to send tha data through URL and in the server PHP catch the data and stored the data, after validating the data.
-If PHP script found any inconsistant data then, it does not allow user to send the data.
+To syncronized the data between the tablet and server, I have used my own algorithm, which enables the user to transfer the data at any time by pressing a single button.
+In the I have used Javascript to send the data through URL and in the server PHP catch the data and store the data, after validating the data.
+If the PHP script found any inconsistent data then, it does not allow the user to send the data.

-# Mamager system
+# Manager system
-The study manager needs to check data in daily basis.
-So it is difficult to generate everyday data and send it to Data manager.
+The study manager needs to check data on a daily basis.
+So it is difficult to generate everyday data and send it to study manager.
+So, I have developed a web-based system, which allows the study manager to check the daily data, statistical report and other QC report.

+# System file description